subuta/play-with-nuxt-generate/README.md

 Nuxt.js SSG + serverMiddleware(API routes) example with quite hacky workaround.

 At current `v2.14.7` version. `nuxt generate` starts nuxt server on random port. and we cannot have direct access to Nuxt.js instance.
 I added workaround for this issue using custom module.
-SEE [that module](./modules/nuxt-generate-helper/index.js) for implementation.
+SEE [that module](./modules/nuxt-generate-helper/index.js) for check details.

 ### How this works.